 Positano

-Positano is less about “doing” and more about “being”.
-As the kids would say, Positano gives you “main character energy”, so take all the pleasure in strolling, sitting, sipping, and staring at those views!
+While you’re here, focus less on “doing” and more on “being”.
+As the kids would say, Positano gives you “main character energy,” so take all the pleasure in strolling, sitting, sipping, and staring at those stunning views!

 Where to Eat & Drink in Positano